luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 Now, this VM's static API can be accessed at endpoints `/ext/vm/timestampvm` and `/ext/vm/timestamp`.
 For more details about VM configs, see [here](../nodes/maintain/luxd-config-flags.md#vm-configs).

 In this tutorial, we used the VM's ID as the executable name to simplify the process.
-However, LuxGo would also accept `timestampvm` or `timestamp` since those are registered aliases in previous step.
+However, Luxd would also accept `timestampvm` or `timestamp` since those are registered aliases in previous step.

 ## Wrapping Up